Beej126/BeejBlog/content/posts/2017-01-31-fixing-openssl-on-wordpress-windows-php-5-6.md

 i ran into OpenSSL errors during the Disqus plugin setup.

-there&#8217;s tons of hits suggesting various solutions, below is the very simple solution that worked for me&#8230;
+there's tons of hits suggesting various solutions, below is the very simple solution that worked for me...

 ### Sample error messages: